lilys012/researchX/README.md

 ## Run Project

-To run this project, you can install required packages via `yarn install`.
+To run this project, first move to `frontend` directory.

+Then, you can install required packages via `yarn install`.

 Afterwards, you can run the project via `yarn start`.